TypeScript Interface

 }Code language: CSS (css)

-By convention, the interface names are in the camel case.
-They use a single capitalized letter to separate words in there names.
+By convention, the interface names are in the PascalCase.
+They use a single capitalized letter to separate words in their names.
 For example, Person, UserProfile, and FullName.

 After defining the Person interface, you can use it as a type.
-And you can annotate the function parameter with the interface name:
+For example, you can annotate the function parameter with the interface name:

 function getFullName(person: Person) {